Leakage-Robust Bayesian Persuasion: Leakage-Robust Schemes via Subsampling and Masking

-\paragraph{Masking by matching randomness.} The second approach achieves an improved $O(1)$ $\PoDR$ in the $k$-star model, where the $k$ leaked signals are observable only to one randomly chosen agent (the center of the star).
+\paragraph{\textbf{Masking by matching randomness.}} The second approach achieves an improved $O(1)$ $\PoDR$ in the $k$-star model, where the $k$ leaked signals are observable only to one randomly chosen agent (the center of the star).
 This approach masks information in a more nuanced way: instead of using fully deterministic signals, we set $\bmuone$ to also assign probabilities to prefix subsets of adopters, with proportional probabilities under both $\bmuzero$ and $\bmuone$.
 The goal is to ensure that, regardless of which prefix subset is realized, there is always a constant probability that all adopters are preserved---either the center is not an adopter, making its deviation irrelevant; or the center is an adopter who remains willing to adopt even after gaining more information about the realized prefix through $k$ random leakages.
+The following lemma describes the concrete signaling scheme used to establish this claim: \begin{restatable}[Masking by matching randomness]{lemma}{maskMatchingRandomness} Let $c_0,c_1$ be constants such that $0<c_0\le c_1<1$ and $c_0+c_1\le1$, and $m\in N$ be a given cutoff.
+Consider the following signaling scheme: \begin{itemize} \item For each $i\in N$, $\bmuzero([i])=c_0(\theta_i-\theta_{i+1})$.
+For the empty set, $\bmuzero(\emptyset)=1-c_0\cdot \theta_1$. \item For each $m\le i<n$, $\bmuone([i])=\frac{c_1}{\theta_m}(\theta_i-\theta_{i+1})$.
+For the full set $N=[n]$, $\bmuone(N)=1-c_1+c_1\cdot\frac{\theta_n}{\theta_m}$. \end{itemize} This scheme satisfies (1) For every agent $i\in N$, $a_i^{\bmu}(s_i=1)=1$, i.e., agents receiving a positive signal will adopt if they do not observe any leakages; (2) For all $i\le m$ and $j\ge m$, we have $\bmuzero([j])\le \theta_i\cdot \bmuone([j])$, i.e., agent $i$'s best response is to adopt even if $i$ fully observe the prefix $[j]$ that receive positive signals. \end{restatable}